11 Vegetables To Eat When Breastfeeding

 Spinach, another galactagogue, is a good source of calcium, iron, Vitamin K, A, and folate, according to Just Mommies.
 Vegetarian Times warned that raw spinach contains oxalic acid, which can interfere with the absorption of essential nutrients like calcium and iron.
 Cooked spinach will allow you to absorb higher levels of vitamins A and E, protein, fiber, zinc, thiamin, calcium, iron, beta-carotene, lutein, and 9.

 Another leafy green, kale is a great source of vitamins A, B1, B2, B6 C, and E copper, manganese, dietary fiber, calcium, potassium, iron, magnesium, omega-3 fatty acids phosphorus, protein, folate and niacin according to The World's Healthiest Foods by The George Mateljan Foundation.
 Nursing moms can eat raw or cooked kale or blend it into a smoothie to take advantage of all its nutrients.
+“Calcium and Vitamin D are important for bone health for both mom and baby,” says Henry.
+“You can get plenty of calcium by incorporating broccoli, kale, and collard greens into your diet.”

 If you're looking for a healthy snack while you're breastfeeding, SF Gate Healthy Eating has suggested pumpkin seeds.
 Also known as pepitas, pumpkin seeds are a good source of protein, fiber and iron which is essential for proper nerve and brain cell development.
 One ounce of pumpkin seeds meets half of the daily recommendation of iron for nursing moms.